At a Glance

 - In Ontario, a heel prick is used to take a few drops of blood from each baby shortly after birth.
-The blood is tested for 29 treatable diseases, including Severe Combined Immune Deficiency (SCID).
+The blood is tested for more than 25 treatable diseases, including Severe Combined Immune Deficiency (SCID).

 - A screen positive result means that more tests are needed to know whether or not a baby has SCID.
 It does not mean that a baby has SCID.
 Babies identified at a young age through screening can be treated early to help prevent health problems